aiven/aiven-docs/docs/products/opensearch/howto/custom-dictionary-files.md

 - This feature requires Aiven Enterprise.
 - Files cannot be deleted.
 They can only be replaced.
 - The file location is fixed and cannot be customized.
-- If you move to a different cloud or project, files will be copied or moved accordingly.
+- If you move to a different cloud or project, files are copied or moved accordingly.
 - For OpenSearch Cross-Cluster Replication (CCR), files must be uploaded to both services manually.
 - Use alphanumeric characters and underscores only for file names.